darchr/gem5art/docs/tutorials/spec2006-tutorial.md

 Hence, the `-march=native` flag is removed.
 Other tuning flags should be manually added.
 ### Updating the Launch Script
-The new launch script [could be found here](https://github.com/darchr/gem5art/blob/master/docs/launch-scripts/launch_spec2017_experiments.py).
+The new launch script [can be found here](https://github.com/darchr/gem5art/blob/master/docs/launch-scripts/launch_spec2017_experiments.py).
 Names of SPEC 2017 workloads are updated.